slicervm/docs.slicervm.com/docs/examples/pihole-adblock.md

 Next, the PiHole admin interface will be available on port 80 of the VM's IP address.

-This is typically `http://192.168.137.2/admin` and the admin password will have been printed to the logs found above.
+This is typically `http://192.168.137.2/admin` and the admin password we generated can be found at `.secrets/pihole-admin-pass`.

-Failing that, you can log into the VM using the SOS console or regular SSH and read the file at `/root/pihole-admin-pass.txt`.

 Example DNS query: